Modelling the interaction between ethnicity and infectious disease transmission dynamics in Aotearoa New Zealand during the first Omicron wave of the COVID-19 pandemic: Abstract

 \section{Abstract}

 During the COVID-19 pandemic, Aotearoa followed an elimination strategy followed by a mitigation strategy, which saw high success and kept health impact low.
-However, there were inequities in health outcomes, notably that Māori and Pacific Peoples had lower vaccine coverage and experienced higher age-standardised rates of hospitalisation and death.
-Models provide predictions of disease spread and the burden of disease, which can effectively inform policy, but are often not good at including inequities/heterogeneity.
-Despite the differences in health outcomes by ethnicity, most models have not explicitly considered ethnic heterogeneities as factors.
-We developed such a model to investigate the first Omicron wave of the COVID-19 pandemic in Aotearoa, which was the first time there was widespread community transmission of SARS-CoV-2.
-We analysed three models for contact patterns within and between ethnicities---proportionate mixing, assortative mixing, and empirically derived mixing---and fit them using ethnicity-specific data on reported cases and spatially disaggregated population counts.
-We found that M\=aori, Pacific, and Asian contact rates were between 1.17-2.46, 1.60-3.89, and 0.83-0.92 times the European rates, respectively.
-We then found that from the parameters considered in the model, the disparity in transmission rates explained the majority of the observed disparity in attack rates, while assortativity and vaccine rates explained comparably less.
+However, there were inequities in health outcomes, notably that M\=aori and Pacific Peoples had lower vaccine coverage and experienced higher age-standardised rates of hospitalisation and death.
+Models provide predictions of disease spread and burden, which can effectively inform policy, but are often less good at including inequities/heterogeneity.
+Despite the differences in health outcomes, most models have not explicitly considered ethnic heterogeneities as factors.
+We developed such a model to investigate the first Omicron wave of the COVID-19 pandemic in Aotearoa, which was the first widespread community transmission of SARS-CoV-2.
+We analysed three models for contact patterns within and between ethnicities: proportionate, assortative, and unconstrained mixing, which were fit using ethnicity-specific data on reported cases and spatially disaggregated population counts.
+We found that M\=aori, Pacific, and Asian transmission rates were between 1.08-2.46, 1.50-3.89, and 0.80-0.92 times the European rates, respectively.
+We then found that from the parameters considered in the model, the disparity in ethnic transmission rates explained the majority of the observed ethnic disparity in attack rates, while assortativity and vaccination rates explained comparatively less.